darkrenaissance/darkfi/doc/src/testnet/atomic-swap.md

 ```

 On success, you should see a transaction ID.
 This transaction will now
-also be in the mempool, so you should wait again until it's finalized.
+also be in the mempool, so you should wait again until it's confirmed.

 ![pablo-waiting2](pablo2.jpg)